 Two-and-a-half decades later, and the euphoria I felt from getting fake fillings has a cult following to rival Game of Thrones.
 Dubbed ASMR (short for autonomous sensory meridian response) in 2010, it’s a highly relaxing, pleasurable tingling that’s felt on the skin and scalp after certain stimuli.
 The phenomenon gained a huge online following after someone asked the internet about “head orgasms” back in 2007.
 All of a sudden, people like me were realizing they weren’t alone in their tingling—and wanted to know more about what was making them feel great.

 Fans quickly took to YouTube, posting videos of mock physicals, face massages, and even crinkling potato chip bags—all intended to trigger the zombie-like relaxation that comes with what became known as ASMR.
+But many people are still asking, what is ASMR?
 While the sensation itself is still clouded in mystery (no one knows why some people are triggered and some aren’t), experts now say that for those who experience it, it can be as powerful a tool as meditation.
 To wit: New research from Sheffield University, published in June in the journal PLOS One, found that ASMR was associated with reduced heart rate and increased skin conductance levels (a fancy term for physical arousal that’s linked with better attention and memory).
 The researchers determined that ASMR is, in fact, a physiological experience that could have therapeutic benefits for mental and physical health—with the potential to minimize depression, anxiety, insomnia, and chronic pain.

 Unfashionably late to this particular party, I first read about ASMR in a Sunday New York Times this past February.
 In an article titled “The Currency of a Relaxing Sound or Tingle,” reporter Andrea Marks described a therapeutic, interactive theatrical experience where participants played passive roles in scenes including “sitting at a table while someone crinkles paper in your ears, visiting a ‘doctor’s office,’ having your face stroked with makeup brushes, and a hair-brushing encounter.”
 (Insert brain-exploding emoji here.)
 The Brooklyn pop-up performance was orchestrated by San Francisco’s Whisperlodge—an immersive traveling show that curates intimate, one-on-one ASMR experiences for audiences that usually emerge from the quiet cocoon in a zen-like haze.